SilentLimbo/Capstone-Project/README.md

 Below is a brief explanation of how to install the game.

 ### Installation Guide
 1. Download the .zip folder.
 1. Export all contents of the folder wherever you'd like.
 1. Run the .exe file to play the game.

+### Controls
+The game currently only has one set of controls, which involves a mouse and keyboard.
+1. "wasd" functions as movement keys.
+1. Left mouse click is to shoot (can tap or hold).
+1. Right mouse click is to swap weapons.